cmsc330-umd/spring23/projects/project2b/README.md

 In addition to your own code, you may use library functions found in the [`Stdlib` module](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Stdlib.html) and the `List` module.
 You **may not** (under threat of a grading penalty) use any other submodules of `Stdlib` or any imperative  features of Ocaml unless otherwise stated.
 You **may not** make any function in part 2 recursive unless the function already has the `rec` keyword.

 ### Testing & Submitting
-Submit by either running `gradescope-submit` or `submit` (if you have installed then new version of gradescope submit on your computer).
+Submit by either running `gradescope-submit` or `submit` (if you have installed the new version of gradescope submit on your computer).

 Instructions to use the new optional submit process can be found [here](./GRADESCOPE_SUBMIT.md).